dflex-js/dflex/packages/dflex-dnd-playground/src/components/essential/component-based-event/readme.md

 # Component Based Event

-In this case, event is triggered form the child parent has nothing to do with the event.
-Typical behavior in most apps.
+Drag and Drop happens at the component level.
+In this case, the event is triggered from the component and the parent is unaware of any event.